 |4409 °C, 7968 °F, 4682 K

-Tungsten is a rare and hard chemical element that has the highest melting point, high tensile strength, high density and low vapor pressure.
+Tungsten is a rare and hard chemical element that has the highest melting point, high tensile strength, high density, and low vapor pressure.
 Tungsten crucibles are vessels made of tungsten or tungsten alloys and are used for melting and calcining materials at high temperatures.
 Tungsten crucibles are increasingly being used for a variety of purposes and are being produced by many companies.
-These are made in a variety of designs, shapes, depending upon the specifications of the clients.
-Tungsten crucibles are often prepared in addition with molybdenum of up to 0.9% or some other elements in slight quantities.
+These are made in a variety of designs, and shapes, depending upon the specifications of the clients.
+Tungsten crucibles are often prepared in addition to molybdenum of up to 0.9% or some other elements in slight quantities.

--Tungsten crucibles are used for or growing sapphires and monocrystals, as well as rare earth metal melting.
+-Tungsten crucibles are used for growing sapphires and monocrystals, as well as rare earth metal melting.

 -Due to the resistance to certain metal oxides and molten metals, tungsten crucibles are used in electronic product making, technologies for thermal vaporization, etc.

--It is also used in heating elements for induction furnaces, smelting of metals, and making high-temperature containers, etc.
+-It is also used in heating elements for induction furnaces, smelting of metals, making high-temperature containers, etc.

 |3422 °C, 6192 °F, 3695 K